 8 Female Players of Indian Origin who played for other Countries

-Let’s check out some of the women cricketers who despite having an Indian origin played for the team other than India.
+Let’s check out some of the women cricketers who despite having an Indian origin played for a team other than India.

 1. Isa Guha (England)

 Isa Tara Guha, popularly known as Isa Guha, made her debut for England against the country her family lineage can find a link, India.
 Born and bought up in England, Isa’s parents Barun Guha and Roma Guha belongs to India.
 In 2002, at the age of 17, Isa made her debut against India.
-Her parents are from Kolkata, and they shifted to the United Kingdom in Seventies.
+Her parents are from Kolkata, and they shifted to the United Kingdom in the Seventies.
 Being a daughter of a family which has a affection of cricket, Isa opted to become a fast bowler.
-A right arm medium bowler from Buckinghamshire, Isa took up 29 test wickets in 8 matches she played.
+A right-arm medium bowler from Buckinghamshire, Isa took up 29 test wickets in 8 matches she played.
 Besides she also picked up 101 and 18 wickets in ODI and T20 respectively.
 She was ranked 1st among the bowlers in 2008 and played an instrumental role in retaining the Ashes for England in 2008 and winning the 2009 World Cup.
-During her time cricket was a semi professional sports and Isa was becoming less consistent.
-Several times she made comeback and then again WAS left out by the team.
-So she decided to take retirement in 2012 when she was just 26, because she didn’t want to play cricket forever just to pay her bills.
-Then she completed her PhD in Neuroscience and became the sports presenter.
-Associated with several radio and T.V channels she is very much vocal about the same right for the women cricketers.
-Often seen in IPL she has successfully completed her stint in Women Ashes and has been a prime face at WBBL along with Mel Jones for last 3 years.
+During her time cricket was a semi-professional sport and Isa was becoming less consistent.
+Several times she made a comeback and then again WAS left out by the team.
+So she decided to take retirement in 2012 when she was just 26 because she didn’t want to play cricket forever just to pay her bills.
+Then she completed her PhD in Neuroscience and became a sports presenter.
+Associated with several radio and TV channels she is very much vocal about the same rights for women cricketers.
+Often seen in IPL she has successfully completed her stint in Women’s Ashes and has been a prime face at WBBL along with Mel Jones for the last 3 years.

 2. Lisa Sthalekar (Australia)

-If Isa represented England, another prominent player from Indian origin represented Australia.
+If Isa represented England, another prominent player of Indian origin represented Australia.
 Yup, you guessed it right.
 It’s none other than Lisa Sthalekar.

-She is the first ever women cricketer to take 100 wickets and 1000 runs in ODI.
-She also won the Australia’s women cricketer of the year twice in 2007 and 2008.
-At the same time she was the member of the World Cup winning team in 2013 and World T-20 in 2009 and also was the runners up in 2009 World Cup.
+She is the first-ever women cricketer to take 100 wickets and 1000 runs in ODI.
+She also won Australia’s Women Cricketer of the Year twice in 2007 and 2008.
+At the same time she was a member of the World Cup winning team in 2013 and World T-20 in 2009 and also was the runner-up in the 2009 World Cup.
 She also became the Captain of the National side.

-Lisa who made her debut in 2003 picked up a total of 229 international wickets in a decade long carrier.
-Her off spin bowling created the pathway for many famous victories for the Aussies.
-Regarded as a decent all rounder, she hit 3 centuries and 19 half centuries across all the 3 formats of the game.
-Lisa who took retirement after the 2013 world cup from international cricket played in the inaugural season of WBBL for the Sidney Sixers and now her voice is one of the prominent in the commentary box across the world.
+Lisa who made her debut in 2003 picked up a total of 229 international wickets in a decade-long career.
+Her off-spin bowling created the pathway for many famous victories for the Aussies.
+Regarded as a decent all-rounder, she hit 3 centuries and 19 half-centuries across all the 3 formats of the game.
+Lisa who took retirement after the 2013 World Cup from international cricket played in the inaugural season of WBBL for the Sidney Sixers and now her voice is one of the most prominent in the commentary box across the world.

 8 Female Players of Indian Origin who played for other Countries